fed4iot/VirIoT/Doc/Kubernetes Deployment.md

 kubectl get nodes -L viriot-gw -L topology.kubernetes.io/zone
 ```

-A possible output for a configuratin made of a default (vm2,vm3,vm4) an a japan (vmjp1,vmjp2) zones is the following one
+A possible output for a configuratin made of a default (vm2,vm3,vm4) an a japan (vmjp1,vmjp2) zones is the following:

 ```bash